-Child and Family Science is one of the eight specialisations of the Master’s programme in Education and Child Studies that you can choose at Leiden University.
+Child and Family Science is one of the nine specialisations of the master’s programme in Education and Child Studies that you can choose at Leiden University.

 The master specialisation Child and Family Science focuses on child development in the context of different caregiving circumstances.
 The courses cover both normative and problematic caregiving, ranging from sensitive and warm parenting to abuse and neglect, and from stable family circumstances to divorce and temporary foster care.

 An important part of the curriculum is the study of evidence based prevention and intervention programmes to improve caregiving qualities of parents and professional caregivers.

 You will study key questions that address the most important processes in caregiving, parenting and child development.
 Questions that are central to Child and Family Science include: